DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Weight: 29.76 lbs

-So many fog machines have great output and quality but are for indoor use only.
-Indoor use only imposes a problem if you’re looking for versatility in your location use.
+So many fog machines have excellent output and quality but are for indoor use only.
+Indoor use only imposes a problem if you want versatility in your location.

 This newer waterproof model of the fog machine is for indoor or outdoor use even when it’s raining by detecting the surrounding temperature and adjusting its settings accordingly.